AppointmentGuru/AppointmentGuru-Website/help/how-does-invoicing-work.md

 # How does invoicing work?

-AppointmentGuru's invoicing caters for South African medical practitioners whose invoices need to be submitted to medical aids.
-This means you can include various codes like ICD-10, process and NAPPI codes.
+AppointmentGuru's invoicing currently caters for South African medical practitioners whose invoices need to be submitted to medical aids.
+This means you can include various codes like ICD-10, process and NAPPI.

 Invoicing can be done as your appointments happen or you can complete them at the end of the month.
-The process in a nutshell is:
+The process in a nutshell:

 1. Make sure your Practice details are correct on the Settings page (you only need to enter them once).